aws/amazon-sagemaker-examples/sagemaker-datawrangler/joined-dataflow/index.rst

 Joined Dataflow Example
 ============================
-This example provide quick walkthrough of how to aggregate and prepare data for Machine Learning using Amazon SageMaker Data Wrangler for joined dataset.
+The example provide quick walkthrough of how to aggregate and prepare data for Machine Learning using Amazon SageMaker Data Wrangler for joined dataset.